 Fiancee Visa Services sole focus is helping couples navigate the complicated US fiancee visa requirements with ease so they can obtain their K1 fiancee or CR1 Marriage Visa and be united permanently.

 This isn't just a business for me.

 I petitioned successfully for MY wife, (AND my Fiancee) too.

 I genuinely care, and I work with you one-on-one throughout the entire process until you succeed.
 My edge is that I offer unique support that comes from 35 years of experience helping many hundreds of real couples like you.
 Their stories and their experiences are the foundation of "what really works" in addition to following the fiance + spousal visa procedures.

 "Hello, Fred: Sammi's K1 visa was approved on Tuesday morning in Guangzhou.
 Thank you very much for your excellent preparation of the petition and for the training to allow us to prepare the additional evidence and all documents for the interview phase.
 I will be looking to you for further information and help for the next phases at the appropriate time."

 EXTRA Effort Pays Off

-More and more of my clients today come to me after being denied their fiance visas because they hired the wrong person to help them the first time around.
+More and more of my service's clients today come to me after being denied their fiance visas because they hired the wrong person to help them the first time around.
 Mistakes made by not knowing how the system works can cost you an extra year or more of separation from your fiancee.